 Table of Contents

-Aging residents of King or Pierce Counties have an additional option to help pay for home care.
-The New Freedom Medicaid waiver program is for individuals who require a nursing home level of care but choose to receive in-home services instead of moving into a skilled nursing facility.
+Aging residents and disabled individuals of King and Pierce Counties have an additional option to help pay for home care.
+The New Freedom (NF) Medicaid waiver program is for individuals who require a nursing home level of care, but choose to receive in-home services instead of moving into a skilled nursing facility.

-The goal of the pilot program is to prevent costly institutionalization of the elderly and disabled.
-The program allows residents to safely continue residing at home while providing them a care services budget and a great deal of flexibility with regards to its allocation.
+The goal of this pilot program is to prevent costly institutionalization of the elderly and disabled.
+This program allows residents to safely continue residing at home while providing them a care services budget and a great deal of flexibility with regards to its allocation.
 (Financial Management Services are in place to provide budget assistance, help with accounting, and to pay for services / goods).
 This model of program is based on the Medicaid principle of Cash and Counseling, which is also referred to as consumer direction and participant direction.
 (With the New Freedom program, participants may elect to have a representative, who is not also their paid caregiver, to direct their care).

 New Freedom has the state and the individual in need of care working collaboratively to determine the care needs and the budget to fulfill those needs.
 Participating individuals are then given the control and flexibility to spend their budget on the goods and services they require and to choose care providers, who are often referred to as an Individual Providers.
 Because this program allows an elder to hire a family member as a caregiver, it is popular.
 (Please make note, spouses and legal guardians cannot be hired are care providers.)
 This model has the dual benefit of empowering the individual and reducing the administrative costs for the state.

-In addition to being at least 65 years of age, or between 18 and 64 years old and physically disabled or blind, there are 3 types of requirements to participate in the New Freedom program: residential, functional and financial.
+In addition to being at least 65 years of age, or between 18 and 64 years old and physically disabled or blind, there are 3 types of requirements to participate in the New Freedom program: residential, functional, and financial.

 1) Residential – Currently program participants must reside in King or Pierce County and live at home or an assisted living facility (as opposed to residing in a nursing facility).

 2) Functional – participants must be assessed to require the level of care typically provided in a nursing home.
-A state social worker will conduct a standardized in-person interview of each new applicant to determine their needs.
+A state social worker will conduct a standardized in-person interview of all new applicants to determine their needs.
 This assessment is known as the Comprehensive Assessment Reporting Evaluation, or CARE, for short.

-3) Financial – participants must be eligible for Washington Medicaid, which considers income, assets and asset transfers.
-The current 2017 gross income limit is $2,205 per month and the asset limit for a single applicant is $2,000.
+3) Financial – participants must be eligible for Washington Medicaid, which considers income, assets, and asset transfers.
+The current 2018 gross income limit is $2,250 per month, and the asset limit for a single applicant is $2,000.
 Married individuals and persons with finances over these limits should consider finding Medicaid planning assistance as they may still be eligible but just require financial expertise to help them allocate their resources appropriately.
 Read more.

 The objective of the New Freedom Program is to enable program participants to spend their care dollars as they best see fit.
 That said, the development of a care plan is a collaborative effort between the program participant and their Case Manager.
 It can include the following types of expenses:

-1) Personal Assistance Services – help with Activities of Daily Living, such as bathing, grooming, mobility and eating and the Instrumental Activities of Daily Living, such as housekeeping, cooking, meal planning and preparation, shopping for groceries and other essentials and assistance with transportation.
+1) Personal Assistance Services – help with Activities of Daily Living, such as bathing, grooming, mobility, and eating and the Instrumental Activities of Daily Living, such as housekeeping, cooking, meal planning and preparation, shopping for groceries and other essentials, and assistance with transportation.
 ADL assistance can be received either in one’s home or in an adult day health facility.

 2) Goods and Supplies – to increase the elder’s independence.
 Examples include home delivered meals, assistive technology / durable medical equipment, personal emergency response services, remote monitoring equipment and adaptive lighting.

 3) Home and Vehicle Modifications – alterations to one’s home or car to accommodate for a disability, such as the addition of wheelchair ramps and lifts or grab bars.

-4) Health Maintenance Support – medical, dental and vision care, physical, massage and alternative therapies, such as acupuncture.
+4) Health Maintenance Support – medical, dental, audiology, and vision care, physical, massage and alternative therapies, such as acupuncture.

 Residents of King and Pierce Counties, including, but not limited to, the cities of Seattle, Redmond, Bellevue, Tacoma, Puyallup, Sammamish, Westlake, Kent, Lakewood, DuPont, University Place, and Auburn, who believe that they meet the eligibility rules, should call the Home and Community Services eligibility line for their county.